-I stayed awake at night, wishing him to repent, to express remorse and wished to hear his acknowledgement that he had marred our marriage.
+I stayed awake at night, wishing him to repent, to express remorse and wished to hear his acknowledgment that he had marred our marriage.

 “Against you, you only, have I sinned and done what is evil in your sight, so that you are proved right when you speak and justified when you judge… a broken and contrite heart, O God, you will not despise.”
 Psalm 51:4 and 1

 After weeks of diligent prayer, I drew courage from God’s wisdom.
 And I drew strength from His truth.
 In a loving way, I expressed my needs and expectations clearly.

 He heard them all as he saw the change in me.
 I wasn’t the shaken up, afraid wife anymore.
 Instead, I had become confident In Gods power to change.
 He did a transformation in me.
 And I knew He would do the same in my husband too.